ForwardFinancing/forwardfinancing.github.io/_posts/2018-12-20-so-long-and-thanks.md

 ask ended up with very simple answers so having a habit of doing things by myself, I felt that I hadn't tried enough to answer the question myself.
 However, I would end up not being able to find the answers I was looking for and kept feeling like a burden asking simple questions like what a specific query did or what the stack trace from the error meant.
 Furthermore, I would have asked so many questions about how the apps work from a business perspective by shadowing the stakeholders (underwriters, prequal analysts) and seeing the overall workflow and what issues there were with it.
-I only got a good feel for ONE part of the underwriting app after struggling on a card (described in detail later) and asking lots of questions directly to an underwriter.
+I only got a good feel for _one_ piece of the underwriting app - our internal risk analysis tool for funding merchants - after struggling on a card (described in detail later) and asking lots of questions directly to an underwriter.
 As weeks passed by and I got more comfortable at the job, I got better about leaving aside that feeling and asking the question anyways -